apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 ## Create parent dir AND key with S3a

-This is the problem which is reporeted by [HDDS-4209](https://issues.apache.org/jira/browse/HDDS-4209)
+This is the problem which is reported by [HDDS-4209](https://issues.apache.org/jira/browse/HDDS-4209)

 ```
 hdfs dfs -mkdir -p s3a://b12345/d11/d12 # -> Success